jstrieb/hackernews-button/README.md

 Browser extensions have a lot of power to harm users, so it is important to understand what you are running.
-To that end, I provide a description of how to read this code to promote auditing it before running it.
+To that end, I provide a description of how to read this code.
+Please audit the code before running it.

 This repository has three parts: code to pull Hacker News data and generate Bloom filters from it, code for the browser extension, and a single